-Latin America has 21 countries with almost 600 million people predicted to reach 800 million by 2050.
-The middle class has grown by 50% over the past decade and is now one-third of the population.
+Latin America has 21 countries with a population of almost 600 million people, predicted to reach 800 million by 2050.
+The region’s middle class has grown by 50% over the past decade and is now one-third of the population.

-Priority markets for Queensland are Chile, Colombia and Peru.
+Priority Latin American markets for Queensland are Chile, Colombia and Peru.

 - food and agribusiness

-The tropical conditions for Latin America make it a natural partner to collaborate with Queensland across several sectors.
+Latin America’s tropical conditions make it a natural partner to collaborate with Queensland across several sectors.

-The commonalities shared between Latin America and Queensland in agribusiness have potential to expand biofuel production, without diverting land from growing food.
+For example, commonalities between Latin America and Queensland in agribusiness have the potential to expand biofuel production without diverting land from growing food.

-CG/LA Infrastructure reported that there are 100 infrastructure projects in LATAM valued at US$138.7 billion.
+There are 100 infrastructure projects in LATAM and the Caribbean valued at A$192 billion.1

 - information communication and technology